 • Explore the results of the 2011 – 2015 Trend Analysis on the foundation funding for human rights

-Scoping and Mapping Resource for Social Change and Human Rights Funders (For Ariadne participants only): All Ariadne members have free access to this resource which allows them to save immense amounts of time and cost.
-Together with our US based partners, the Human Rights Funders Network, Prospera – the International Network of Women’s Funds, and the Foundation Center, we created an interactive online map that enables funders to explore social change and human rights funding right down to grant level, and scope different fields and issues at their desks.
+Scoping and Mapping Resource for Social Change and Human Rights Funders (For Ariadne members only): All Ariadne members have free access to this resource which allows them to save immense amounts of time and cost.
+Together with our US based partners, the Human Rights Funders Network, Prospera – the International Network of Women’s Funds, and Candid, we created an interactive online map that enables funders to explore social change and human rights funding right down to grant level and scope different fields and issues at their desks.

 This sophisticated tool can search grants by: